-Titles: visual artist, creative director, producer, video editor, animator, illustrator, mixed-media artist, designer, performer, photoshop wiz, makeup artist, photographer, writer, and digital media unicorn.
+Titles: creative director, visual artist, motion gfx designer, video editor, animator, illustrator, performer, photoshop wiz, makeup humorist, photographer, writer, and digital media unicorn.

 Megan Toenyes, pronounced without the "o" ala "Ten-yes", lives inside of a delirious computer that is most often located in Missoula, MT but frequently glitches through Los Angeles, CA and the whole World Wide Web as well.
 She's a jackalope of all things digital media and a mad machine of content creation, bringing a unique flare of visual artistry to every commercial or personal project she works on.

 For questions, comments, and inquiries about commissioning Megan for your next project please email: email@example.com

 Megan graduated with a B.F.A in "Integrated Digital Media" from the University of Montana in 2013.
 After brief stints ice carving in California (not kidding) and slinging cocktails to the good people of Portland, Oregon, she returned to the last best place.

 In Missoula, Montana she worked for Internet Guy, Hank Green, nerding out over awesome things and creating animations and designs for SciShow and SciShow Kids.
 She spent over 2 crucial years there, falling in love with the internet and learning how to successfully produce her own videos to YouTube.
 After SciShow she landed her own comedy/makeup show through Ripple Entertainment's "Snarled Network" called "Makeup Your Mood" in 2017.
 The show performed well on Snarled's sister channel "Hissyfit" so the company commissioned two other shows from Megan for the main Snarled channel called "Death Happens" (a funny yet informative show about death.) and "Monster Brain" (an art-therapy inspired illustration series) as well as vlogs, and a live draw-along series.